ButinVladimir/cyberiada/ROADMAP.md

 Augmentations are not affected by moving to another city.

-Unavailable in beginning, can be unlocked in specific city.
+Unlocked in starting town at some point.

 ## Boosters

 Boosters give buffs and debuffs for limited amount of time.
-Must be applied manually, cannot be applied in combat or in hacking, application happens instantly.
+Must be applied manually, application results in short uncancellable action.
 Each booster has level and quality affecting it's stats.

-Unavailable in beginning, can be unlocked in specific city.
+Unlocked in starting town at some point.

 ## Inventory